marmik87/fend-react-myReadsApp/README.md

 Backend server was fully provided by Udacity.
 See BooksApi.js for more info and see the methods used in the app.

 ## Using the app
-In the app user has 3 shelves to manage his/her reads (currently reading, want to read, read).
+In the app, user has 3 shelves to manage his/her reads (currently reading, want to read, read).
 Within the book user is given a combo to change the book's shelf.
-User can also search in database and add books to his/her shelves.
+A user can also search in a database and add books to his/her shelves.
 The search is limited, see possible search terms below.

 ## Search terms
 The whitelisted short collection of available search terms for you to use within app.